-Figure 3.1: A map to illustrate the detail in the road network and count point database
+Figure 3.4: A map to illustrate the detail in the road network and count point database

 The traffic flow data on major roads include counts of each type of vehicle as an annual average daily flow.
 These have been aggregated up to annual flows by multiplying by 365.
-The Annual Average Daily Flow statistics take account of seasonal variation through the use of 'expansion factors' applied to the single day counts based on data from automatic counts for similar roads and vehicle types.
+The Annual Average Daily Flow (AADF) statistics take account of seasonal variation through the use of 'expansion factors' applied to the single day counts based on data from automatic counts for similar roads and vehicle types.
 Some Northern Ireland count points only record total vehicles, rather than a split of different vehicle types.
 An average vehicle split has therefore been applied to these.

-Each traffic count point has been allocated to a section of the major road network according to the road name and its proximity to the road - i.e. each link has the nearest count point with the same road name assigned to it.
-Calculations of emissions and fuel use have been done at the 1 km2 resolution level by splitting each road link using an intersection with a 1 km2 grid.
-Vehicle kilometres of travel (VKM) by each vehicle type were calculated from the traffic flow rates, fuel splits and the lengths of each road type.
+Each traffic count point has been allocated to a section of the major road network according to the road name and its proximity to the road by using a GIS script - i.e. each link has the nearest count point with the same road name assigned to it (Figure 3.5).